What is The Difference Between PR and Citizenship in Australia?

 Further breaking down, let us understand in detail What is the Difference Between PR and Citizenship in Australia.

-The eligibility criteria for Australian Permanent Residency (PR) and Australian Citizenship differ significantly.
+The eligibility criteria for Australia PR vs citizenship differs significantly.
 To become a PR, an applicant must score enough points based on factors like age, work experience, education, language proficiency, etc.

 However, to become an Australian citizen, the individual must first be a PR for at least one year, meet residency requirements, pass a citizenship test, and demonstrate good character.